Customizing dev-docs.json for Generating Documentation per Directory

 }

-This configuration tells Dev-Docs to generate documentation for the components
+This configuration tells Dev-Docs to generate documentation for the components, utils, and api directories within the src folder.

 Filtering Types of Code Elements